xclbrio/excalibur.js/README.md

 ### An example of a method call

-Example of a method call on an object
+Example of a method call on an object:

 ```js
 exchange.versions();